cpti372/cpti372.github.io/_posts/2017-10-15-markdown-cheatsheet.md

 <h2>5.
 E-commerce</h2>
 <p>I go to Spain once a year to buy Zara clothes.
 But due to COVID-19, I have not been there for more than two years.
 But no worries.
 We have the Internet to connect with the store.
 Just visit the website and click.
 We can buy anything on the Internet</p>

 <p>Could you realize how the Internet plays a significant part in life?
-I think the Internet has already become a necessity like water.
-From now on, assuming the situation, live without the Internet.
-There are also five things we cannot do without the Internet.</p>
+I think the Internet has already become a <b>necessity like water.</b> From now on, assuming the situation, live without the Internet.
+There are also <b>five things we cannot do without the Internet.</b></p>
 <br>
 <h1 style="text-align:center;">Five things you can’t do without the internet</h1>
 <hr style="border: solid 5px black;">